baobab-tech/waterconflict/scripts/model_card.md

 # Predict on headlines
 headlines = [
-    "Taliban attack workers at the Kajaki Dam in Afghanistan", "New water treatment plant opens in California"
+    "Military group attack workers at the Kajaki Dam in Afghanistan", "New water treatment plant opens in California"
 ]